-- I. 9.1 THE OFFICIAL LANGUAGE(S) OF THE EVENT SHALL BE ENGLISH AND CZECH.
-IN ALL INTERPRETATIONS THE ENGLISH LANGUAGE VERSION SHALL PREVAIL. - 1.9.2 Printed material (e.g. Task Data, Meteorological information etc) shall be in English and may additionally be in Czech.
-The language used verbally during briefings shall be English and may be with Czech translation. - 1.9.3 In the rules the masculine form is used as a standard.
+- I. 9.1 THE OFFICIAL LANGUAGE(S) OF THE EVENT SHALL BE ENGLISH AND FRENCH.
+IN ALL INTERPRETATIONS THE ENGLISH LANGUAGE VERSION SHALL PREVAIL. - Printed material (e.g. Task Data, Meteorological information etc) shall be in English and may additionally be in French.
+The language used verbally during briefings shall be English. - I.9.3 In the rules the masculine form is used as a standard.
 Wherever you find the masculine form, it is implied that the feminine form is included.